Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Algorithms

 Solving $\delta'$ optimally results in an optimal solution to the DCOSP $\delta$.
 By definition, $\delta'$ is a static COSP instance.
 Therefore, we can employ any complete algorithm to obtain an optimal solution to $\delta$ by solving $\delta'$.
-Although the omniscient solver is not deployable, it serves as a key performance upper bound for benchmarking practical, online algorithms such as D-NSS.
-However, even solving a single DCOP is NP-Hard \cite{adopt}.
+We reiterate that this optimal way of solving a DCOSP instance relies on constructing a COSP instance using omniscient knowledge and is impossible to deploy online.
+This method serves to benchmark incomplete online approaches.
+However, even solving a single DCOP is \NP-hard, and DCOSP is a generalization of it.
 Therefore, for large DCOSP instances, we use an incomplete solver to obtain a near-optimal solution since any exponential time search is infeasible.

-\subsection{Dynamic Incremental Neighborhood Stochastic Search}
+\subsection{Dynamic incremental neighborhood stochastic search}

-In this section, we present the \textit{Dynamic Incremental Neighborhood Stochastic Search (D-NSS)} algorithm shown in Algorithm \ref{alg:DNSS}.
 Due to the scale of DCOSP and the computational constraints of satellites, we require DDCOP algorithms that are both efficient and can reason about the dynamic nature of the problem.
-D-NSS extends NSS to address the drawbacks of general DDCOP algorithms.
+D-NSS (Algorithm \ref{alg:DNSS}) extends NSS to address the drawbacks of general DDCOP algorithms.
 NSS is an iterative algorithm where at each iteration agents stochastically update their variable assignments based on the assignments of agents they communicate with.
 This iterative procedure is shared with other algorithms such as DSA.
 However, NSS relies on a decomposition heuristic $\Upsilon: A \times S \rightarrow \{0,1\}$ to generate a subproblem $\mathcal{N}$ for neighborhoods of agents to solve.
 This subproblem is a smaller DCOP consisting of requests $R_\mathcal{N}$ and agents $A_\mathcal{N}$.
 D-NSS continually computes subproblems, repairs local solutions between problem instances, and reasons about prior scheduling and execution in the search and repair phases.

-We leverage the \textit{Geometric Neighborhood Decomposition (GND)} heuristic to create these subproblems every time dynamics occur \cite{zilberstein2025decentralized}.
-GND efficiently allocates requests to neighborhoods of agents based on the geometry of the constellation and has been shown to effectively partition COSP instances.
+We leverage the \textit{geometric neighborhood decomposition (GND)} heuristic to create these subproblems every time dynamics occur \citep{zilberstein2025decentralized}.
+GND efficiently allocates requests to neighborhoods of agents based on the orbital geometry of the constellation and has been shown to effectively partition COSP instances.
 For completeness, we provide an outline of GND.
-GND was first introduced with the NSS algorithm and we refer the reader to prior work for a full presentation of the heuristic \cite{zilberstein2025decentralized}.
+GND was first introduced with the NSS algorithm and we refer the reader to prior work for a full presentation of the heuristic \citep{zilberstein2025decentralized}.